phduong45/cpp-concurrent-server/README.md

 ./scripts/smoke_test.sh
 ```

-`/slow` runs in the worker pool instead of blocking the event loop:
+`/slow` runs in the worker pool and has a request deadline:

 ```bash
 time sh -c 'for i in $(seq 1 8); do curl -s http://127.0.0.1:8080/slow >/dev/null & done; wait'
 ```

+The demo worker sleeps for 2s while the request deadline is 1s, so `/slow`
+returns `504 Gateway Timeout`.

 Limitations: minimal HTTP parsing, no keep-alive, no TLS, and Linux `epoll`.